salsify/ember-exclaim/README.md

 The [demo app](https://salsify.github.io/ember-exclaim) for this repo contains [a handful of helper implementations](tests/dummy/app/utils/exclaim-helpers) that you can use as a starting point for building your own.

 An ember-exclaim helper implementation is simply a function that takes two arguments, `config` and `env`, which are the same two values described for components above.
 The value returned when this function is called will be the ultimate value of the `{ $helper: ... }` hash in the UI configuration.

+## Migrating from v1 to v2

+The v2 release of `ember-exclaim` simplified and modernized the internals of the addon to enable clean operation against `@tracked` data, while also eliminating the need for using `get` and `unwrap` when working with data using the classic `computed` reactivity model.
+In addition, some inconsistencies and overly-complex APIs that had organically evolved over the course of v1 were cleaned up, resulting in a handful of breaking changes:

+ - Exclaim now requires Ember 3.28+ and has dropped support for Internet Explorer.
+ - By default, `ExclaimUi` now uses native getters and setters for helpers and bindings in UI config, assuming data in the environment is appropriately `@tracked`.
+   - Support for the "classic" `computed` reactivity model is now opt-in via the `@useClassicReactivity` flag on `ExclaimUi`.
+   - Calling `.get()` or `.set()` on an object retrieved from a component's config or environment is now deprecated with the classic reactivity model, and fully unavailable under the tracked model.
+Fields on config or the environment may be read via direct access, and should use Ember's importable `set` if they require classic reactivity semantics.
+ - The `@env` passed into `ExclaimUi` is no longer wrapped in an `Environment` object
+   - It no longer automatically has `EmberObject` methods such as `get` and `set`.
+   - There is no longer an `.extend()` method; instead of yielding `this.args.env.extend(someExtraData)` to expose extra data to children, components should just yield `someExtraData`.
+   - The rarely-used `wrap` export has been removed, and the less-rarely-used `unwrap` export is now a deprecated no-op.
+   - The `@resolveFieldMeta` arg and `metaForField` env method have been removed.
+ - The shape of the implementation map has been adjusted:
+   - `componentPath` is now `component`, and expects a `ComponentLike` value rather than a string
+   - `componentMeta` and `helperMeta` have been renamed simply `meta`